Managing asbestos roofs across Herefordshire starts with the law

 - Work carried out under controlled, documented conditions

-If a building in your portfolio dates from the 1960s to the 1980s and the roof has never been assessed, a free asbestos roof encapsulation survey answers the compliance question and the cost question together.
+If you’ve got a building in your Herefordshire portfolio that dates from the 1960s to the 1980s and the roof has never been assessed, a free asbestos roof encapsulation survey answers the compliance question and the cost question together.